Baden-Powell International House

-The B P International, more formally known as Baden-Powell International House, is a 25-storey three star hotel and conference centre in the Tsim Sha Tsui neighbourhood on the Kowloon Peninsula, Hong Kong.
-Run by The Scout Association of Hong Kong, which hold offices there, it shows limited Scouting presence.
+The B P International, more formally known as Baden-Powell International House, is a 25-storey hotel and conference centre in the Tsim Sha Tsui neighbourhood on the Kowloon Peninsula, Hong Kong.

+Owned by The Scout Association of Hong Kong, which hold offices there, it shows limited Scouting presence.
 The formal address is 8 Austin Road.
+It is operated by the Butterfly Hospitality Group since 2025.

 Hotel

 B P International has 529 rooms and seven suites, accommodating over one thousand guests.
 All rooms have quality modern amenities.
 For conferences and other large groups, the Gordon Wu Hall on the upper ground floor can hold up to 1,000 people in various settings.
 The first five floors of the building provide a 500+ spaces parking area.
 The three restaurants are in the basement and on the ground floor.

 Although the B P International is connected to the Scout Association of Hong Kong, it is commercially autonomous, and presents a minimal Scout presence in the lobby.
 Scouts may receive reduced rates at request.